marien/coconut-chrome-extension/README.markdown

 Coconut Chrome Extension is a Google Chrome extension for Coconut: the enterprise social network as found on http://coconutcenter.com.

 ## Features
 * Keyboard navigation using jquery.hotkeys from http://github.com/tzuryby/jquery.hotkeys.
+Press '?' for help.
 * Toolbar icon showing unread forum threads count.
 * Desktop notification for new unread forum threads.
 * Options for enabling notifications, keyboard navigation and setting the refresh interval.
 * Click on toolbar icon to open a new Coconut tab or switch to the nearest open Coconut tab.
+* Autorefresh option for widget center.

 ## Usage
 Fork or otherwise download the extension.
 Open chrome://extensions/ in Google Chrome.
 Open developer mode and add an extracted extension.